ristomcintosh/memcards-api/README.md

 # Memcards API

-This repository contains **multiple implementations** of the same API using different programming languages and frameworks.
-It serves as a playground for learning and experimenting with new technologies.

 ## API Endpoints

-All implementations follow the same API specification for [Memcards (a simple flashcard app)](https://github.com/ristomcintosh/memcards-v2).
+Follows the API specification for [Memcards (a simple flashcard app)](https://github.com/ristomcintosh/memcards-v2).
 The endpoints are as follows:

 ### Decks